blazingdrummer/BakedModpack/README.md

 ## Recommended Settings
   - **Gameplay:** `sprint sensitivity reduction` = disabled
     - personal preference; this really messes with your sensitivity due to auto-sprint in my experience
-  - **Video:** `resolution` = 1920x1080, `HUD scale` = 100%
+  - **Video:** aspect ratio = 16:9, `HUD scale` = 100%
-    - This is by no means required, but I've only done very limited testing with resolutions other than this.
-Other resolutions or aspect ratios may cause UI issues.
+    - This is by no means required, but other aspect ratios may cause UI issues.
 They should all be fixable, but will require you to adjust the configs to your own setup.
 Please consult the [Discord](https://discord.gg/QRtdUbV) if you need help doing this.
   - **Graphics:** `corpse clean-up` = immediate, `max corpses` = 0
     - I personally use this to remove clutter and increase performance.
 You don't have to do this, but I don't test without it, so your results may vary.